We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you want oral and rectal use options, you can buy two and still pay less than you would for some fancier models.

-If you’d like some of those bonus features, you can expect to pay more.
+If you want some of those bonus features, you can expect to pay more.
 Check for a warranty or money-back guarantee.

 Every product will have some negative reviews, so look for consistency.
 If many reviewers point out a particular pro or con, it’s worth mulling it over.

-Digital thermometers are the most accurate way to take body temperature.
+Digital thermometers are the most accurate way to measure body temperature.
 There are many types, including oral, rectal, and forehead, plus many that are multifunctional.

 Once you decide on the type of thermometer you want, you can think about design, extra features, and price.